-The ultimate tests of quality of any research contribution or publication are its significance and use by other researchers and end-users, and the extent to which it influences the direction of thought and activity in the target community.
+The ultimate tests of quality of any research contribution or publication are its significance to and use by other researchers and end-users, and the extent to which it influences the direction of thought and activity in the target community.
 Evaluation of this, while subjective, is a central element of peer review.

 To focus the assessment of excellence of the researcher on the quality and impact of recent contributions to research, applicants are asked to identify up to five of their most significant research contributions in the last six years and to explain how these contributions have influenced their field and/or the activities of users.

-There are many valid types of publications, including: articles, communications, monographs, memoirs or special papers, review articles, conference/symposia proceedings and abstracts, government publications and reports documenting industrial contributions and contributions to engineering practice.
+There are many valid types of publications, including articles, communications, monographs, memoirs or special papers, review articles, conference/symposia proceedings and abstracts, government publications, and reports documenting industrial contributions and contributions to engineering practice.
 Each type has its place and advantages, and there is much variation between and within disciplines.

 NSERC advises its selection committees and panels to evaluate the quality and impact of all contributions and not to regard some as "second class" or "grey literature."